 As part of your theme selection process, it’s a good idea to review the stores of your direct competitors, as well as the indirect competitors you look to for inspiration.
-You may get ideas not only on how to present your products and content and the types of features you should consider for your store but also, what kinds of Shopify themes are being used in your industry.
+You may get ideas not only on how to present your products and content and the types of features you should consider for your store but also, on what kinds of Shopify themes are being used in your industry.
 Here’s a step-by-step guide on how to find out what Shopify theme a website is using:

 - Load the website in your browser.

-- Open website source code.
+- Open the website source code.
 For the Chrome browser, go to View -> Developer -> View Source.

 - Search for the dot theme “.theme”

 It should show how the store owner has named the theme on the admin panel, but usually, it includes the original theme name too.
 The theme vendor will likely have added the theme name and URL within the code (see the green-colored code in the example above).
 Once you have the theme name you’ll be able to Google the theme and be directed to the vendor’s website.

 What you need to know about Page Speed and Core Web Vitals